Cape Town, South Africa Port Guide

 Top Things to Do

-- Explore the historic Robben Island, where Nelson Mandela was imprisoned.
+- Visit the historic Robben Island, where Nelson Mandela was imprisoned.

-- Discover the colorful Bo-Kaap neighborhood and its rich cultural heritage.
+- Stroll through the colorful Bo-Kaap neighborhood and its lively streets.

 Typical Weather

-Cape Town enjoys a Mediterranean climate, characterized by warm, dry summers and mild, wet winters.
-The best time to visit is from November to March, when temperatures are pleasant, while June to August can bring cooler, rainier weather.
+Cape Town enjoys a Mediterranean climate with warm, dry summers (December to February) and mild, wet winters (June to August).
+The best time to visit is during the summer months when outdoor activities are plentiful, while the winter months can bring rain.

 What to Pack